-- the victim, especially his or her protection and support - the alleged perpetrator - all the other children (and, if appropriate, adult students and staff) at the school any other related issues and wider context
+- the victim, especially his or her protection and support - the alleged perpetrator - all the other children (and, if appropriate, adult students and staff) at the school

 The risk assessment will be recorded and kept under constant review.
 Full details of the matters for the DSL to consider in managing a report are given in paragraph 61 onwards of the DfE guidance cited above.
 In summary these are: